Wednesday, January 28, 2009

 The "coding in the small" looks good but I had already suspected that the problem existed in the design, or more specifically, how the software modules interact with one another.
 Let's put the software designer under the microscope.

 Now the problem became very evident, many software modules where highly dependent on many other software modules.
 To be specific, it was easy to find software modules that were dependent on 50 other modules.
-It was impossible to create a informative diagram showing the dependencies in any type of meaningfull way.
+It was impossible to create a informative diagram showing the dependencies in any type of meaningful way.
 I also searched for a more specific way to classify or present this problem to management but this also escaped me.
 This software simply was a rats nest of overly coupled modules that would continue to challenge our efforts to meet our goals.

-So now I have indicted the software designer, hopefully he has made a clean get a way after 15 years.
+So now I have indicted the software designer, hopefully he has made a clean get-a-way after 15 years.
 But now I need a motive - how could a software engineer let this happen?
 Lets travel back in time to 15 years ago and see what was going on.
 I remember those days and I remember that object-oriented techniques where still a little esoteric to the average developer.
 Many developers failed to make the leap to OO and many projects suffered through initial forays into OO.
 The main problem with OO in those days was in the development of frameworks and architectures.
 OO gave us the ability to define code modules that mapped to objects in our domain but the ability to create the executive sections of our software were often not understood and under-designed.

 None the less, our indicted software designer still should have used the most basic and powerful software design technique, the idea of layering.
 But no, under analysis, the software has no structure.